Which is better when it comes to ClearCorrect vs Invisalign?

 Just like Invisalign, ClearCorrect aligners are made without BPA and phthalates, and have been FDA-approved.

-The ClearCorrect treatment process is also very similar to that of Invisalign; aligners are provided in sets and require periodic appointments with your dentist to check in on progress.
+The ClearCorrect vs Invisalign treatment process is also very similar; aligners are provided in sets and require periodic appointments with your dentist to check in on progress.
 Dentists must complete an initial training with ClearCorrect to be a provider, and they also must be certified, licensed dentists.
-Similar to Invisalign, a dentist doesn’t need to be an orthodontist to provide ClearCorrect.
+Similar to Invisalign, a dentist doesn't need to be an orthodontist to provide ClearCorrect.

 ClearCorrect and Invisalign have something else in common, too—different treatment courses for different types of malocclusion.